 Political Engagement: Responsibility, Government & God

 Evangelical political engagement is a topic of concern and discussion among many Christians.
-As the believer's raison d'etre is the advancement of the gospel for the joy of the nations and the glory of God, that reality is accomplished in obedience to the Great Commission (Matt.
-28:18f) and the Cultural Mandate (Gen. 1:28).
+As the believer's raison d'etre is the advancement of the gospel for the joy of the nations and the glory of God, that reality is accomplished in obedience to the Great Commission (Matthew 28:18-20) and the Cultural Mandate (Genesis 1:28).
 Charles Spurgeon understood that twin directive and preached Christ and the application of His will as it had bearing on the politics of his day and often swayed elections at the local and national levels.
 Many evangelical pastors of a bygone era did the same without compromising or neglecting the gospel of Christ.
 Hence, it seems appropriate to offer a few observations along those lines.

 First, the government must be engaged by the believer.
 We live between two worlds as Augustine termed them: the city of God and the city of man.
-We are to render unto Caesar what is Caesar's (Matt.
-22:21) but our ultimate citizenship is in heaven (Phil.
-3:20) and that citizenship is prioritized over our earthly citizenship.
-After all, we are strangers in this world (1 Pet.
-1:1) and therefore our ultimate allegiance is to Christ.
+We are to render unto Caesar what is Caesar's (Matthew 22:21) but our ultimate citizenship is in heaven (Philippians 3:20) and that citizenship is prioritized over our earthly citizenship.
+After all, we are strangers in this world (1 Peter 1:1) and therefore our ultimate allegiance is to Christ.
 But, our citizenship here demands a certain measure of political involvement when given opportunity.
 For example, in the aftermath of King Solomon's death, "Rehoboam went to Shechem, for all Israel had gone to Shechem to make him king (1 Kings 12:1)."
 The people were involved, even if only in a small way, in making Rehoboam king.

 The extent of any individual's involvement in the political arena is grounded in calling and giftedness just as the extent of one's involvement in missions, prison ministry, or a myriad of other spheres is so determined.
 At the same time, just as all believers are to engage in evangelism, all believers are to be involved in the political process in some way.